-Online marketers and SEOs work with large volumes of data every day.
+Marketers work with large volumes of data every day.
 You should always make sure you read and interpret the data in a meaningful way.
-Google Data Studio is a powerful tool that you can use to visualize data from different sources.
-We will show you what you should pay attention to when using Google Data Studio, and how you can utilize Google Data Studio in the best way for your online marketing activities.
+Google Looker Studio is a powerful tool that you can use to visualize data from different sources.
+We will show you what you should pay attention to when using Google Looker Studio, and how you can utilize the tool in the best way for your online marketing activities.

-Prior to using Google Data Studio, you should set a precise goal for your data analysis.
-Of course, this basic rule does not only apply to the Data Studio, but also to other web analysis tools such as Google Analytics or Ryte.
+Prior to using Google Looker Studio, you should set a precise goal for your data analysis.
+Of course, this basic rule does not only apply to Looker Studio, but also to other web analysis tools such as Google Analytics or Ryte.
 With the right goal in mind, data compilation becomes more structured and efficient.

-Ultimately, you are not using the data for the sake of the data itself, but to achieve something with it.
-So, try to define some data visualization goals based on your marketing strategy.
+After all, you’re not just collecting data as an end in itself, but to achieve something with it.
+So, just try to think about a few goals for data visualization based on your marketing objectives.

 You can find an overview of all connectors here.